civkit/staking-credentials-spec/60-staking-credentials-archi.md

 ## Security Considerations

-The major security risk from an Issuer perspective is the double-spend of the credentials by a Client.
-In the context of the Staking Credential architecture, a double-spend is the replay of credential for multiple Contract requests, therefore provoking a plain timevalue loss if contract fees are not paid by the Client for each Contract request instance.
+A significant security risk from the Issuer's perspective is the potential double-spending of credentials by a Client.
+Within the context of the
+Staking Credential architecture, double-spending refers to the reuse of a credential for multiple contract requests, which can result in a direct loss of time value if contract fees are not paid by the Client for each individual contract request.

-The Issuer should keep a private database to log every credential covering a Contract request.
-This private database should be accessible by the Contract Provider to validate all the credentials presented for a Contract request.
+To mitigate this risk, the Issuer should maintain a private database to log every credential associated with a contract request.
+This private database should be accessible to the Contract Provider, allowing them to validate all credentials submitted for a contract request.

-A major security risk from a Committer perspective is the tampering of the credentials during transport between the Committer and Issuers hosts.
-Credentials could be hijacked based on credentials volume traffic monitoring.
-As such credentials transport should be authenticated and the packets obfuscate against network-level inspection.
+From the Committer's perspective, a major security risk involves the tampering of credentials during transmission between the Committer and Issuer hosts.
+Credentials could be compromised based on monitoring of credential volume traffic.
+To address this issue, credential transport should be authenticated, and packets should be obfuscated to protect against network-level inspection.

 ## References